Ring of Stones: Burt’s discovery

-Alfred Earl Burt was the son Sir Archibald Burt, first Chief Justice of Western Australia.
+Alfred Earl Burt was the son of Archibald Burt, first Chief Justice of Western Australia.
 Alfred Burt ultimately rose to become Registrar of Titles and Deeds in Western Australia.

 On 3 November 1930, Burt wrote to the Commissioner of the Western Australia Police to report his discovery of the Ring of Stones in 1875:

 I was attached to the Admiralty Marine Survey as Draftsman under Capt.
 Archdeacon RN in 1875 and was camped at a Well on the old coast road from Geraldton to Perth called 'Woodada'.

 One day I had occasion to visit the coast about nine miles distant in order to take provisions to Capt.
 Archdeacon who was camped there, and also to receive instructions.
 I started with Mr Harry Ogbourne and a pack horse.
 When nearing the ocean we struck a dense thicket and when cutting our way through we found a cleared part of about 14 feet square with thicket all around, and in the centre was a complete circle of stones.